SamuelSwartzberg/flashcardifying_text_temp/inf.md

 npm is the most common package manager for JS, followed by yarn.
-The official package hub for npm is the npm Registry. npm scripts works as a task runner for JS.
+The official package hub for npm is the npm Registry.

 #### python